 11. Head injuries are the most common cause of death for skiers.

 Skiing deaths statistics show that collisions that lead to head injuries are the most common cause of death in the sport.
 However, fatality levels are still very low, lower than one in a million.
 You can read more about this in our FAQ section.

-12. Compared to skiing, snowboarding implies a greater risk of upper extremity injuries but lower chances of knee injuries.
+12. Skiing accident statistics show that, compared to skiing, snowboarding implies a greater risk of upper extremity injuries but lower chances of knee injuries.